 Double-clicking the ramp preview or drag-and-drop a color from the color spot onto the ramp preview adds a new color stop.
 Each color stop can be tweaked using the Color Selector widgets or by plotting each of its parameters.
-You can also reposition it using the mouse, the arrow keys (combine with Shift key for a larger move) or the Relative position spinbox.
-Pressing Delete stop as well as DEL key removes the selected color stop.
+You can also reposition it using the mouse, the arrow keys (combine with Shift

-You can use the Invert option while classifying the data with a color ramp.
+You can use the $\square$ Invert option while classifying the data with a color ramp.
 See figure\color\custom\ramp for an example of a custom color ramp and figure\color\cpt\city for the cpt-city Colors dialog.